tyrellrummage/internet-downtime-twitter-bot/README.md

 Configs:

 - Twitter API keys (you can get them from Twitter Developer)
-- Debug (default = true), logs info into the console and tweets when true
+- Debug (default = true), logs info into the console and tweets when true (for actually tweeting, set false)
 - CheckInterval (depends on debug), time in seconds for the loop that checks connection interval
 - CheckTimeout (depends on debug), time in seconds to wait before returning that internet's down